-Despite the name change it is business-as-usual with one of the world's greatest open-air parties - an event everyone should try and experience at least once in their life!
+Despite the name change it has been business-as-usual with one of the world's greatest open-air parties - an event everyone should try and experience at least once in their life!
 Amsterdam goes completely orange crazy with revellers on the streets, in parks and afloat the water.
 Up to 800,000 visitors cram into the centre temporarily doubling the city's population.

-Celebrations actually start the evening before on Wednesday 26 April (King's Night or Koningsnacht) and then continue all of the next day.
+Celebrations actually start the evening before on Thursday 26 April (King's Night or Koningsnacht) and then continue all of the next day.
 On King's Day morning each year the Dutch Royal family (House of Orange-Nassau) do a walkabout visit around a chosen town in the Netherlands which is shown live on state television - in 2018 this will be in Groningen.

-One of the main highlights of King's Day is the citywide free market (vrijmarkt).
+One of the main highlights of King's Day in Amsterdam is the citywide free market (vrijmarkt).
 This is where people set up stalls and sell clothes, food, drinks and just about anything else - from plants, old electronics, vintage items, bric-a-brac and a load of old tat.
 Prices are negotiable which is all part of the fun.
 Many Amsterdam residents set up shop directly outside their own houses - days before they mark their territory with tape ("bezet" meaning "occupied").
 There are also professional traders and opportunists who take advantage of the tax-free trading.

 The free market in Amsterdam officially starts from 0600 on King's Day and goes on all day until 2000.
 Bargain hunters should get there early.
 Note that the city of Utrecht (30 minutes south of Amsterdam by train) starts its free market on King's Night (26 April) from 1800 - with an authentic and friendly atmosphere, it's well worth a visit.

 On King's Day the festivities continue throughout Amsterdam with the free market, food/drink stalls, concert stages, impromptu street entertainers, party boats and all sorts of weird and wonderful fun.